rapid7/insightconnect-plugins/plugins/automox/help.md

 #### Upload Vulnerability Sync File

-Upload a CSV file to vulnerability sync for processing
+This action is used to upload a CSV file to vulnerability sync for processing

 ##### Input